Children's Aikido

 What happens at the dojo?

-The dojo is a training hall.
+Drop-off Policy – the dojo is a training hall.
 It is a refuge from the outside world where we like to maintain a sense of calm and focus to ensure that children reach their full potential at training.
-Experience has shown us that children respond more positively to learning if the parents leave the dojo quickly and quietly once they have dropped their child at training, allowing the child the time and space to focus on the task in front of them.
+Experience has shown us that children respond much more positively to learning if the parents leave the dojo quickly and quietly once they have dropped their child at training, allowing the child the time and space to focus on the task in front of them.
+For their first class some children prefer their parent(s) to be there for a while; we are happy to accommodate this if you let us know in advance.
+Throughout the year we will provide opportunities where families are welcome to attend a class and demonstration to ensure that parents remain in touch with their child’s progress and understand what their child is doing.

 We also request that children arrive 10-15 minutes early, allowing the class to start on time.

 As you would expect in a martial arts environment, there are some etiquette and dojo rules that all who enter the hall are expected to observe, to focus minds and set the environment for successful learning and safety.
-[For further information on our occupational health and safety approach, and our child protection strategy, please read the Health & Safety page on this website.]

 We start the class with meditation, then exercises and stretches and training in ki.
 On alternate weeks the class starts with a Boot Camp, to develop core strength, followed by stretches.
 The majority of the time is then spent learning Aikido technique and thinking, with the help of games and exercises for the younger group specifically targeted at the objectives for the class and more complex Aikido and some weapons work for the older group.
 Both younger and older groups explore self-defence scenarios and appropriate responses, with the older group doing more complex scenarios.